 Ondexx signed a partnership agreement with The Medical Information Bureau (MIB Group Inc.) to power MIB’s knowledge management solution.
 Ondexx now provides essential services to MIB’s 430+ member companies, supporting over 8,000 active daily users.
 This is a significant partnership for Ondexx, as MIB is one of the largest data providers in the world.

 Ondexx moved its pricing model to a 100% subscription-based model.

 Ondexx signed Sun Life on as a client.

 Q2 – 2020

-Ondexx is officially announced as a standalone product under the new domain www.ondexx.com – the Ondexx team sees this as a mission-critical step to grow its market share and provide knowledge management solutions to global verticals.
+Ondexx is officially announced as a standalone product under the new domain www.ondexx.com – the Ondexx team sees this as a mission-critical step to grow, with the objective of providing knowledge management solutions to global enterprises.